ANI717/Headless-Jetson-Nano-Setup/README.md

 ```
 hostname -I
 ```
-Open Putty with the IP address.<br/>
+Connect using the IP address.<br/>
 Once login complete, the Micro-USB cable can be removed.